fenix-framework/examples/test-suspend-resume/README.md

     mvn package

-The previous command compiles and creates the hello-world JAR application.
+The previous command compiles and creates the suspend-resume JAR application.
 You may control the backend in use by editing the Maven property `code.generator.class`.
 This can be done either by editing the property in the `pom.xml` file, or directly on the command line by adding the